tw4l/bulk-reviewer/docs/index.md

 Bulk Reviewer is intended to help librarians, archivists, and others to identify, review, and remove sensitive files in digital archives.
 Initial development occurred while the author, Tim Walsh, was a 2018 Summer Fellow at the [Library Innovation Lab](https://lil.law.harvard.edu) at Harvard University.
 The application is currently under active development, and is still in the exploratory/prototype phase.

-See the project REAMDE on Github for development installation instructions.
+See the [project README](https://github.com/timothyryanwalsh/bulk-reviewer) on Github for development installation instructions.